josdejong/jsonrepair/README.md

 $ npm publish
 ```

+This will:

+- lint
+- test
+- build
-This will list, test, and build the project.
-Then it will up the version number (using `standard-version`), push the changes to git, add a git version tag, and then publish the npm package.
+- increment the version number
+- push the changes to git, add a git version tag
+- publish the npm package

 To try the build and see the change list without actually publishing: